Macrometacorp/docs/docs/search/views/create-search-views-nested.md

   }
   ```

-  This option is more optimized because it will only index on the specified fields, `subLevelField` in this case.
+  This option is more optimized because it only indexes the specified fields, `subLevelField` in this case.
 The first option could be a good choice if you may add more sub-fields in the future.

 ## Example